Materials-Consortia/OPTIMADE/schemas/README.md

   rsync -av --no-t --checksum schemas/output/ /path/to/repo/for/schemas/
   ```

-- Check that the changes look resonable also from the perspective of git:
+- Check that the changes look reasonable also from the perspective of git:
   ```
   cd /path/to/repo/for/schemas/
   git status